Deep Convolutional Neural Network for Plume Rise Measurements in Industrial Environments: Theoretical background

-where $\bar{\rho_{s}}$ is smokestack gas density, $\bar{\rho}$ is atmospheric air density, $r_{s}$ is smokestack radius, $\bar{w_{s}}$ is vertical velocity of the smokestack gas, $g$ is acceleration due to gravity, $T$ is the atmosphere temperature, $\theta$ is potential temperature, and $z$ is height.
+where $\bar{\rho_{s}}$ is smokestack gas density, $\bar{\rho}$ is atmospheric air density, $r_{s}$ is smokestack radius, $\bar{w_{s}}$ is vertical velocity of the smokestack gas, and $g$ is acceleration due to gravity.

-It should be noted if we evaluate the wind speed at the local plume height and not the source height, the calculations should be operated iteratively \cite{cimorelli2005aermod, turner2007atmospheric}.
-Plume buoyancy and momentum horizontal movements and consequently plume rise are strongly affected by the wind \cite{briggs1982plume}.
-Moreover, stable conditions with a low amount of turbulence, plume rise is not affected by the wind speed fluctuations, which make the measurements very difficult.
-However, in unstable conditions, large plume rise variations have been witnessed at a fixed distance downwind.
+It should be noted that if we evaluate the wind speed at the local PC height and not the source height, the calculations should be operated iteratively \cite{cimorelli2005aermod, turner2007atmospheric}.
+PC buoyancy and horizontal momentum movements and consequently PR are strongly affected by the wind \cite{briggs1982plume}.
+Moreover, in stable conditions with low turbulence, PR is unaffected by wind speed fluctuations, making the measurements difficult.
+However, significant PR variations in unstable conditions have been witnessed at a fixed distance downwind.